 For an app to take advantage of certain functionality, it must declare the appropriate capabilities in its manifest.
 The manifest declarations can be made in Unity so they are included in every subsequent project export.
-The setting are found in Player Settings > Windows Store > Publishing Settings > Capabilities.
+The setting are found in Player Settings > Settings for Universal Windows Platform > Publishing Settings > Capabilities.
 The applicable capabilities for enabling the commonly used APIs for Holographic apps are:

 |Capability||APIs requiring capability|

 |WebCam||PhotoCapture and VideoCapture|

 |PicturesLibrary / VideosLibrary||PhotoCapture or VideoCapture, respectively (when storing the captured content)|

 |Microphone||VideoCapture (when capturing audio), DictationRecognizer, GrammarRecognizer, and KeywordRecognizer|

 If your app is targeting HoloLens specifically, there are a few settings that need to be changed to optimize for the device's transparent displays, so your app will show through to the physical world: